 In the era of "alternative facts" science is in jeopardy from those sidelining, and thereby sabotaging, logical thinking.
 Such sabotage is made all the easier where the cultural consensus regarding science is that it cooperates with monopolistic industries bent on extracting huge profits from those in need.

-Given that the sciences pervasively use formal-logical and system models, cutting edge research - in whatever field - becomes possible based on exposing purely algorithmic models to dialectic critique and deepening their thought form structure (Horkheimer 2014).
+Given that the sciences pervasively use formal-logical and system models, cutting edge research - in whatever field - would benefit from a dialectic critique of algorithmic models of research (Horkheimer 2014).
+Such critique would also contribute to strengthening what Habermas calls "the public sphere" which is now at risk due to biased political uses of the internet.